grawlinson/dell-xps-9360/bios/README.md

 * Firmware updates to address the Intel Security Advisory INTEL-SA-00389 (CVE-2020-8694 and CVE-2020-8695).
 * Firmware updates to address the Intel Technical Advisory INTEL-TA-00473 (CVE-2020-24586, CVE-2020-24587, and CVE-2020-24588).

+### 2.16.0

+* Firmware updates to address the Intel Security Advisory INTEL-SA-00459 (CVE-2020-24507 and CVE-2020-8703).
+* Firmware updates to address the Intel Security Advisory INTEL-SA-00464 (CVE-2020-24512).
+* Firmware updates to address security vulnerabilities.

 ### Links

 * [1.3.2][bios132]